Thomas Bowen, Director of Membership

 NCBA CLUSA hosts and/or supports several conferences throughout the year:

-Consumer Cooperative Management Association (CCMA): June 12-14 in Madison, Wisconsin
+Consumer Cooperative Management Association (CCMA): June 9-11 in Western Massachusetts

 COOPERATIVE BUSINESS ASSOCIATIONS (CBA'S)